Henry-H08/JavaScript-Zoo/README.md

 # JavaScript-Zoo
-A repo full of JavaScript demonstrations.
+A collection of small JavaScript applications created to help people learn by example.